ebo-arcadia/ebo-lee.github.io/angular.md

 - implemented code to dynamically render data from component onto HTML view page using interpolation binding and ternary logic
 - implemented code for event listening and conditionally execute css property using ternary logic and property binding
 - used *ngIf, *ngIf-else, and *ng-template to conditionally render HTML content on the view page
-- used pipes to transform strings, currency, dates, json, and other data types for display in conjunctons of using interpolation binding
+- used pipes to transform strings, currency, dates, json, and other data types for display in conjunctions of using interpolation binding
+- understood what module is, what it does, why use it, and how to create and use one
+- generated new modules, re-organized application structure, incorporated, imported, exported components
+- fixed issues related to current and parent directory with importing modules after restructuring application structure